vnthachshc/Easy-Face-Yoga/Terms_of_Use.md

 **Effective Date:** May 18, 2025

-Face Exercises (“we,” “us,” “our”) provides this app free of charge with ads.
-You may purchase an ad‑free version.
+Face Exercises (“we,” “us,” “our”) provides this free app.
 By downloading or using Face Exercises, you agree to these terms.

 ---